openjdk/jdk/src/jdk.jartool/share/man/jarsigner.md

     certificate's expiration date (`YYYY-MM-DD`) or after any future revocation date.

+hasMultipleManifests
+:   This JAR contained multiple manifest files.
+During signing, one of the files
+    was selected, and the others were discarded.

 ## Example of Signing a JAR File

 Use the following command to sign `bundle.jar` with the private key of a user